Pathophysiology: The Hepatobiliary System

 DISORDERS OF MULTI-FACTORIAL ORIGIN

 The amount of alcohol required to produce chronic liver disease varies widely, depending on body size, age, sex, and ethnicity, but the high end of the range is about 80 g/day for 10 to 12 years.
 This amount of alcohol can be in the form of 8 ounces of 86 proof (41% alcohol) whiskey, two bottles of wine, or six 12-ounce bottles of beer.
 Even after alcohol intake has stopped and all alcohol has been metabolized, the processes that damage liver cells may continue for many weeks and months.
 Clinical and chemical effects often become worse before the disease resolves.
 The accumulation of fat usually disappears within a few weeks, and cholestasis and inflammation also subside with time.
-However, fibrosis and scaring remain.
+However, fibrosis and scarring remain.
 The liver lobules become distorted as new liver cells regenerate and form nodules [64,65].

 Click to Review